Telewest: Telephone

-Telewest were the first landline company to offer a package of this kind as it included bundled minutes every month that could be carried over to the next.
+Packages including 200, 400, or 800 minutes of usage per month.
+Telewest were the first landline company to offer a package of this kind which included bundled minutes every month that could be carried over to the next.
 It included calls to mobiles, landlines (01 and 02; latterly also 03), businesses with 0845 and 0870 numbers, and specified international mobiles and landlines.
 It was available nationally, varying in price depending on the number of minutes.

 Broadcasting

 Telewest owned Flextech, a content-provider with a number of wholly owned channels (including Bravo and LIVINGtv).
-Additionally, Flextech had a 50% share in UKTV (with BBC Worldwide), and owned Sit-Up Ltd, who operated Screenshop, bid TV, price-drop TV and speed auction TV.
+Additionally, Flextech had a 50% share in UKTV (with BBC Worldwide), and owned Sit-Up Ltd, who operated Screenshop, bid TV, price-drop TV and Speed Auction TV.